 It’s a Russian invention.
 Because Sulu isn’t in this one (George Takei was still filming The Green Berets), Chekov has to stand by the helm to say how they’re moving, since the helmsman is an extra who doesn’t have any lines.

 No sex, please, we’re Starfleet.
 Nona believes in seducing men via hallucinogenics, apparently not trusting her bare midriff, groovy eye shadow, and impressive cleavage to do the trick.

 Disappointingly, this is not something anyone says to Nona, but rather what Scotty says to Chapel when he sees her giving Spock a beat-down.

 Welcome aboard.
 Ned Romero plays Krell—he’ll return to Trek on two of the spinoffs, playing Native characters in both TNG‘s “Journey’s End” and Voyager‘s “The Fight.”
 Michael Witney plays Tyree, Nancy Kovack plays Nona, and Arthur Bernard plays Apella.

 Stuntman and animal impersonator Janos Prohaska plays the mugato, his only billed role, though he previously played a couple of the background aliens in “The Cage” and created the Horta for “The Devil in the Dark.”
-He’ll return in “The Spectre of the Gun” as Yarnek.
+He’ll return in “The Savage Curtain” as Yarnek.